More of the Best Top Bronze Age Comics To Invest In For 2012 Part 2!

 As always, there will be a part three to this because there's quite a few top picks from the bronze age of comics that I have.
 So be sure to stay tuned.
 Don't feel shy to follow me or to tweet this or share it on your facebook with all your other comic book-loving friends.

-In the meantime feel free to check out my blog Total Comic Mayhem or look at my other hubs on comic investing and which comics to invest in in Part 3 to this series.
+In the meantime feel free to check out my other hubs on comic investing and which comics to invest in in Part 3 to this series.
 Just click the link to be teleported there.

 More Hubs About Comic Investments

 - What Are The Top Investment Comics of 2012 And Why Invest In These Comics!
 Comic Investing Advice!
 P

 Wondering which comics are the best investment comics in 2012?
 If you want the scoop on which comics will continue to be hot well past 2012, read this article for the best picks on comic investing.

 - Is It Worth Getting Comic Books Graded At CGC or PGX?